MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-25-Community-Reinvestment-Act-Interstate-Deposit-Production-Regulations/subpart-A-General/section-25.12.md

 (3) Activities that promote economic development by financing businesses or farms that meet the size eligibility standards of the Small Business Administration's Development Company or Small Business Investment Company programs (13 CFR 121.301) or have gross annual revenues of $1 million or less; or

-(4) Activities that revitalize or stabilize -
+(4) Activities that revitalize or stabilize—

 (i) Low-or moderate-income geographies;

 (ii) Designated disaster areas; or

-(iii) Distressed or underserved nonmetropolitan middle-income geographies designated by the Board of Governors of the Federal Reserve System, Federal Deposit Insurance Corporation, and OCC, based on -
+(iii) Distressed or underserved nonmetropolitan middle-income geographies designated by the Board of Governors of the Federal Reserve System, FDIC, and the OCC, based on—

 (A) Rates of poverty, unemployment, and population loss; or